the1lab/1lab/src/Cat/Internal/Base.lagda.md

 \end{tikzcd}
 ~~~

-Encoding this diagram is a *nightmare* in a proof assistant; the we have
+Encoding this diagram in a proof assistant is a *nightmare*.
+Even
-a mountain of proof obligations to be able to form maps into
-$C_1 \times_{C_0} C_1$, and there are all sorts of horrifying
-reassociations required for iterated pullbacks.
-Clearly, we need a
-different definition.
+constructing the maps into $C_1 \times_{C_0} C_1$ we must speak about is
+a pile of painful proof obligations, and these scale atrociously when
+talking about iterated pullbacks.^[To be clear, we did not draw the
+identity constraints because they are trivial.
+Rather, speaking
+euphemistically, they are *highly nontrivial*.]

 To solve the problem, we look to a simpler case: [internal monoids] in
 $\cC$.
 These are straightforward to define in diagramatic language, but
 can also be defined [in terms of representability]!
-The core idea here is
+The core idea is
 that we can define internal structure in the category of presheaves on
-$\cC$ instead of in $\cC$ directly, letting us us use the structure of
+$\cC$, rather than directly in $\cC$, letting us us use the structure of
 the meta-language to our advantage.
 To ensure that the structure defined
 in presheaves can be internalized to $\cC$, we restrict ourselves to
-working with [representable] presheaves, which is equivalent to $\cC$
+working with [representable] presheaves --- which is equivalent to $\cC$
 by the [Yoneda lemma].

 [internal monoids]: Cat.Monoidal.Diagram.Monoid.html